PrabhanjanJois/Weather-app-CC-react-typescript/README.md

   * Run <b>npm install</b> in terminal (node modules will get instaled).
   * Run <b>npm start</b> in terminal.
   \
+  \
-Have deployed this application in <b> Netlify </b> click the link https://splendorous-brigadeiros-d53ea5.netlify.app/ (Some parts of the application are not working correctly in the hosted website)
+Have deployed this application in <b> Netlify </b> click the link https://splendorous-brigadeiros-d53ea5.netlify.app/ (Some parts of the application are not working correctly in the hosted website better run by downloading the zip file)